 Gerry Mulligan

 Gerald Joseph Mulligan (April 6, 1927 – January 20, 1996), also known as Jeru, was an American jazz saxophonist, clarinetist, composer and arranger.
 Though primarily known as one of the leading jazz baritone saxophonists—playing the instrument with a light and airy tone in the era of cool jazz—Mulligan was also a significant arranger working with Claude Thornhill, Miles Davis, Stan Kenton, and others.
-His piano-less quartet of the early 1950s with trumpeter Chet Baker is still regarded as one of the best cool jazz groups.
+His piano-less quartet of the early 1950s with trumpeter Chet Baker is still regarded as one of the best cool jazz ensembles.
 Mulligan was also a skilled pianist and played several other reed instruments.
-Several of his compositions including "Walkin' Shoes" and "Five Brothers", have become standards.
+Several of his compositions including “Walkin’ Shoes” and “Five Brothers”, have become standards.